igorski/slocum-tracker/README.md

 node optimizer.js i=/path/to/folder_containing_exported_slocum_tracker_files
 ```

-Where the output will be created in a directory called _./out_ which will
-contain generated file _shared.h_ (describing the patterns that were
+Where the output will be created in a directory called _./optimized_ which will contain generated file _shared.h_ (describing
-duplicated across all input files), as well as all the transformed input songs.
+the patterns that were duplicated across all input files), as well as all the transformed input songs.

 If you wish to use these files in your project:

- * copy the contents of the _./out_-folder into your project source
+ * copy the contents of the _./optimized_-folder into your project source
  * include _shared.h_ in your custom Music Kit code
  * include all individual tracks

 Presto.
 This is the approach taken in the UT2600 game.
-Note that the
-transformed songs can safely be imported again into Slocum Tracker without
+Note that the transformed songs can safely be imported again into
-loss of data.
+Slocum Tracker without loss of data (note: upon subsequent resave of an imported optimized song, it is necessary to run
+the optimization code again).

 ROADMAP
 -------

 Slocum Trackers core should merge with [Efflux Tracker](https://github.com/igorski/efflux-tracker).
-This will enable the synthesis of actual sound (though it should not attempt to mimic the TIA!!), optimized interface and support for Web MIDI.
+This will enable the
+synthesis of actual sound (though it should not attempt to mimic the TIA!!), optimized interface and support for Web MIDI.